TonyGenova/MachineLearningNotes/README.md

 Therefore, the Bayes classifier serves as an unattainable gold standard against which to compare other methods.

+#### ISL 3.2.2 - Multiple Regression: deciding which variables are important
+ - Forward Selection: test all variables individually, selected lowest RSS, then select remaining variables with that selection, repeat until reasonable criteria satisfied
+ - Backward Selection: test all variables in one model, remove variable with highest P Value, repeat until no P Value requires elimination
+ - Mixed Selection: Start with Forward Selection process, but then remove variables where P Value then rises as testing continues

 ##### - KNN - K Nearest neighbors
 - looks at data point, see what the K nearest neighbors to that data point by distance are, and the majority of K that have the same result is your result